KohlbacherLab/dnpm-dip-deployment/README.md

   Change permissions on that directory with `chmod -R 777 ./backend-data`
 - Run `docker compose up`

-This starts the components with the system's NGINX proxy running on `localhost:80` (and localhost:443 with the provided dummy SSL certificate).
+This starts the components with the system's NGINX proxy running on `localhost:80`and `localhost:443` with the provided dummy SSL certificate.

 Default login credentials: `admin / start123`